pineapplegiant/dotfiles/notes/git-cheatsheet.md

 The "SOURCE" Repository.
 What if they updates their codes?
 Your forked version will be a forked version of the old shit.
 You'll want to fetch the original dude's repo and then commit it to your brance via that upstream remote.

 Remember that the names origin and upstream are just the default or de facto names that are used.
 If it's clearer for you to name your origin "remote mine" and the upstream remote "source-repo", then by all means, go ahead and rename them.
 What you name your remote repositories in your local repository does not affect the source repository at all.
 Did you know the Romans used to whiten their teeth with urine.
 It worked.
-But don't pls do it.
+Pls don't do it.

-**git remote add <origin> <url> - This is what you'll use on your forked version of the repo.
+            git remote add <origin> <url> - This is what you'll use on your forked version of the repo.

 Note that when you've added a connection to the new upstream remote repository, if you run git fetch upstream master it won't update your forked shit on github. git push - send changes to the your forked remote repository git push <remote-shortname> <branch> -Sending Commmits!

-### There are 3 main areas in git:
-1) Working Directory - Place you're working, with all of your files.
-2) Staging Directory - Place you add your changes.
-3) Repository - Place where all the commits are stored.
-Literally.
-All of them since the start of the project.

 # Git Commands (Finally)
 Also: You can make Aliases (shortened versions of your commands by editing your .gitconfig file, I suggest this!)

-### Introduction:

-        git init - brand new repo on computer git clone "http://github/repo.com" - copy existing repo over onto ur shit git status - check status of the repo git add . - adds things to your staging directory git commit - adds things from your staging directory to your repository git commit -m "Message" (the -m flag skips your favorite)

-### Basics:

-        git log - shows ALL of the commits ever.
-You gotta scroll a lot if u gotta a lot of commits. git show - shows DIFFERENCE between the versions of each commit git diff - Shows CURRENT difference between your working directory and the last commit.
-This command along with git log & git status will be your slut commands.

 ### Next level: FLAGS!